 As a result they are less likely to be sent to school in the first place.
 For those fortunate to go at all, they are likely to drop out of school early.
 Reasons for this include:

 - Problems associated with poverty

 - The embarrassment of having to deal with menstruation without proper sanitation facilities and products

 - Having to deal with pregnancy at a very young age

-African Revival wants to change this situation.
+African Revival is helping to change this situation.